aaelony/burn-reg-test/README.md

 # burn-reg-test
 Regression with Burn

-Exploring Burn framework using the Hugginface Candle backend.
+Exploring Burn framework using the Huggingface Candle backend.